jchay3/james_hay_project_2_Compare_ride_patterns_and_predictive_modeling_of_rides_by-_transport_x/README.md

 Data Cleaning and Preperation: Handled missing values and ensured that data was in a usuable format for machine learning models.
 Standardized time formats, and created rush hour, hour, and precipitation categories
-Predictive modeling: Developed a demand forecasting model using ride ride metrics and weather Feature engineering: Created new variables such as Rush hour Rides and precipation category to better improve model accuracy Hypertuning- Balanced precipition data sets to prevent overfitting, utilized grid search to identify best Random Forest model
+Predictive modeling: Developed a demand forecasting model using ride ride metrics and weather Feature engineering: Created new variables such as Rush hour Rides and precipation category to better improve model accuracy Hyperparameter tuning- Balanced precipition data sets to prevent overfitting, utilized grid search to identify best Random Forest model

 Tools & Technologies